Location: N 48 52.3 W 063 27.2 Course: 166 Speed 13.7 kt

-Weather: Partly Cloudy, Wind ESE 14 kt.
-Seas: Small Swell.
+Weather: Cloudy, Wind ENE 10 kt.
+Seas: Small Sea Swell.

 DISCLAIMER: Due to the Training Ship’s limited connectivity to the internet, blog postings are delayed and are not intended for real-time communication.
 To communicate with your student, please send messages to his or her issued e-mail address.

 Another section of the deck is almost complete.